Wissididom/poke-guesser-bot/README.md

 <ol>
     <li>
         Set up your database if you haven't already.
 The bot was built using Postgres but other DBs can work if they allow a connection string with user/pass.
+If you don't use the <code>DATABASE_URL</code> environment variable, you'd have to adjust the dialect for Sequelize in data/postgres.js.
     </li>
     <li>
         Run the command: